Hotels in Delhi: Accommodation, hotel and guesthouse options for women and travelers to Delhi, India

 Thikana: Delhi’s ideal guesthouse

-I wrote about Thikana here, without doubt one of the leading guesthouses in Delhi, in every way.
+Thikana is, without doubt one of the leading guesthouses in Delhi, in every way.
 Beautifully decorated, well located, safe, clean and run by friendly, helpful and efficient people — what more could you ask for?
 Thikana is located in a very posh area — Gulmohar Park, near Hauz Khas and Green Park in South Delhi — and it’s lovely.

 Thikana owners Sheetal and Atul are not only friendly and helpful, they have done a masterful job turning a large, elegant family home into a luxurious and comfortable guesthouse.
 There are many good reasons to stay here, but the best one is that you become part of the family.